Being a perfectionist is painful and overcoming perfectionism is a beast. If you’ve been there, you know what I’m talking about.

 Many people find they have barriers to radical acceptance.
 I think of these like blocking beliefs.
 They are thoughts like, “If I accept it that means I’m condoning it.” or “If I accept it that means I agree with it.”

-It’s not that you have to lower your aim.
-It’s that you need to change your definitions.
+To overcome perfectionism, it’s not that you have to lower your aim.
+It’s that you need to change your definitions of success and failure.

 Instead, here’s what I’ve come up with for the two terms.
 Play with your own definitions and see what you can come to but in the mean time, feel free to use mine if you wish.

 Failure= to give up.
-Something that happens or a choice that is made–not a personal flaw and not indicative of the person being a failure.
-Everyone fails sometimes.
+It’s something that happens or a choice that is made–not a personal flaw.
+It is not indicative of the person being a failure.
+Everyone fails.

 Colonel Sanders created KFC Chicken but it took him over 1,000 failed attempts before he created the winning recipe.